 - Goods of foreign origin introduced into the free trade zone may remain there indefinitely.

-- VAT exemption for raw materials, parts, inputs, and finished goods that are sold from the national customs territory to industrial users of Free Trade Zone goods or services or among them
+- VAT exemption for raw materials, parts, inputs, and finished goods that are sold from the national customs territory to industrial users of Free Trade Zone goods or services.

 The regime includes two types of Free Trade Zones which have the same benefits: